isieo/adbFS/README.md

     mkdir ~/droid

-Before mounting you need to run adb once to make sure that the daemon is started (will be fixed eventually):
+Before mounting you need to run adb once to make sure that the daemon is started (will be fixed eventually).

+From the sdk's platform-tools dir:

-    adb shell ls
+    ./adb shell ls

-You can now mount your device from the platform-tools dir:
+You can now mount your device (also from the platform-tools dir):

     ./adbfs ~/droid